 Timed for a Blu-ray re-release, this interview with John C. McGinley focuses specifically on one of his earliest roles, in Oliver Stone’s Platoon.
-It was originally published on the Empire website, but since the re-vamp in October, 2015 has been taken down.
-So here it is.
+It was originally published on the Empire website, and later formed part of a feature on Oliver Stone.

 Now perhaps best known as the ferocious Dr Percival Ulysses Cox on Scrubs, John C. McGinley’s career has been a long and varied one, often involving the ferocious Dr William Oliver Stone.
 The start of that particular relationship was Stone’s 1986 autobiographical Vietnam tragedy Platoon, which, if it wasn’t quite the high-profile inmate-run asylum that Coppola’s Apocalypse Now had been, nevertheless shot in the shadow of some serious political ructions in the Philippines.
 The gruelling four-month shoot took its Kurtz-like psychological toll on the small battalion of actors that signed up for Stone’s jungly action, and if McGinley has since emerged to fame and fortune in a comedic role, his tour as Sgt.
 O’Neill was no joke at all.
 “I’m very proud of Platoon,” he tells Empire, “but at the end of it I was done.
 I was DONE.”

 OW: You’ve worked with Oliver Stone possibly more times than any other actor, but Platoon was the first time…